canonical/rockcraft/docs/tutorial/fastapi.rst

 Create the FastAPI application
 ==============================

-Start by creating the "Hello, world" FastAPI application that will be used for this tutorial.
+Let's start by creating the "Hello, world" FastAPI application that we'll use throughout this tutorial.

-Create a ``requirements.txt`` file, copy the following text into it and then save it:
+Create a ``requirements.txt`` file, copy the following text into it, and then save it:

 .. literalinclude:: code/fastapi/requirements.txt

-In order to test the FastAPI application locally (before packing it into a rock), install ``python3-venv`` and create a virtual environment:
+It's fastest to test the FastAPI application locally, before we pack it into a rock, so let's install ``python3-venv`` and create a virtual environment we can work in:

 .. literalinclude:: code/fastapi/task.yaml
     :language: bash